 - Click Preview Changes on the banner at the bottom of your screen.

-- This screen shows you how your reallocation will impact the Risk Number, potential annual return, expense ratio, and annual dividend of your model.
+- This screen shows you how your reallocation will impact the Risk Number, Annual Range Midpoint, expense ratio, and annual dividend of your model.

 - During this step you may still make changes to your model by clicking Resume Edit.